FailAcademy/learning/adp-london/_lessons/week-09/01-cloud-deployment.md

 **Create a production build of your application**

-Create a build task to collect all of the necessary files, and output them into a seperate directory, effectively creating a new copy of your applications files that are optimized to run in a non-development environment.
+Create a build task to collect all of the necessary files, and output them into a separate directory, effectively creating a new copy of your applications files that are optimized to run in a non-development environment.

 Once you've generated a build, test your new build by running it locally to ensure your configuration changes are working.